What Is an IBAN Number? Format, Countries & How to Find Yours

 The last three (bank, branch, and account numbers) collectively make up the Basic Bank Account Number (BBAN) and are used to locate a specific bank.

-The IBAN format is always the same for every country, although the number of digits may vary.
+The IBAN format is the same across countries, although the number of digits may vary.
 For example, Norway uses 15 characters, while Liechtenstein uses 21.
 The maximum number that any country can use is 34.

-Please note, the IBAN method is mostly used within the majority of European Union countries and other European countries.
+Please note that the IBAN method is used in most European Union countries and other European countries.
 Always check with your bank if you’re unsure about an international transfer.

 IBAN vs BIC

-Whereas an IBAN identifies a bank’s country of business and one’s precise account number within that institution, a BIC (Bank Identifier Code) breaks down into 3 more specific elements to aid a transaction.
-It’s composed of alphanumeric characters, namely, a 4-letter bank code, a 2-letter country code, and a branch identifier composed of one letter and one number.
+Whereas an IBAN identifies a bank’s country of business and one’s precise account number within that institution, a BIC (Bank Identifier Code) is 8 or 11 characters, with 3 specific elements to aid a transaction.
+BIC is composed of alphanumeric characters: a 4-letter bank code, a 2-letter country code, and a branch identifier consisting of an optional 3-character branch code.

-A BIC is also important to avoid post-transaction costs that can incur from fixing a misdirected wire transfer.
+A BIC is also important to avoid post-transaction costs associated with correcting a misdirected wire transfer.

 IBAN vs SWIFT Code